 Timely cardiac care: The effective solution

 With timely cardiac care like we have in the United States, nearly all children born with CHD can be successfully treated.

 By 2000, 97% of children born with heart defects in the U.S. routinely received timely treatment, primarily through open heart surgery, before their first birthday.
 This enviable success rate means that the vast majority of American children with CHD have gone on to lead normal lives – and even extraordinary lives, like two-time U.S. Olympic gold medalist Shaun White who was born with complex congenital heart disease.

 Heart to Heart develops new children’s heart centers where a baby born with any type of heart defect can receive timely life-saving treatment within their unique window of opportunity.
 Each pediatric cardiac center of excellence we develop will save thousands more children and is a step in the direction of global health equity.
-Learn more about our life-saving work in Russia.
+Learn more about our life-saving work in Russia and Peru.